 ℹ️ SECURITY NOTE & CROWDSEC INTEGRATION

 For advanced protection against abuse (e.g., brute-force attacks on the TURN server), you can feed Coturn’s logs into CrowdSec.
-This is achieved by configuring Docker’s logging driver for the coturn service (as done in the docker-compose.yml file) and telling CrowdSec where to find these logs.
+This is achieved by configuring Docker’s logging driver for the coturn service and telling CrowdSec where to find these logs.

-1. Configure CrowdSec to read Docker logs: Create a new file acquis.yaml in your CrowdSec configuration directory (e.g., /opt/containers/crowdsec/config/acquis.d/coturn.yaml) with the following content.
+1. Configure CrowdSec to read Docker logs: Open the acquisition file from the prerequisite guide and append the following YAML document.
 This tells CrowdSec to read the logs for the container named coturn.

 source: docker